dandev10/bee.engine/README.md

-bee engine should basically be a ascii engine. it will be not a huge project that i am working on. use main.c to test the program.
+bee engine should basically be a ascii engine. use(optinal) and read tutorial.c to test the program.

+functions:
+- square
+- circle
+- plus

+hope one day that this program will be useful. also don't forget to star this engine 😎.